open-contracting/standard/docs/schema/reference.md

 ## Contracting and planning processes

 OCDS recognizes two types of processes: contracting processes and planning processes.
-In OCDS, a given process is uniquely identified by an [open contracting process identifier](identifiers.md#open-contracting-process-identifier-ocid) (`ocid`).

 OCDS defines a contracting process as: